Please see the Manchester Met website for information on entry requirements.

 Months of entry

-From nutrition and neuroscience to muscle and bone, develop an expert understanding of the systems and organs that make humans tick.
-Studying our MSc Physiology programme offers a detailed look at it all, letting you explore the fundamental systems of human life.
+Muscle and bone.
+Brains and biochemistry.
+The fuel we consume and the air we breathe.
+Develop an expert understanding of the systems and organs that make humans tick.
+Our MSc Human Physiology degree offers a detailed look at physiology, letting you explore the fundamental systems of human life.

-The programme can pave the way to a wide range of opportunities in areas across healthcare, and can also provide a foundation for further specialist study.
+The course can pave the way to a wide range of opportunities in areas across healthcare or industry and can also provide a foundation for further specialist study.

 Information for international students

 For more information to support your studies in the UK, including course details, how to apply, and living in the UK visit www.mmu.ac.uk/international